top of page

 Growing Your Watercolor Vocabulary

-Wednesday mornings 9:30 am - 12:30 pm
+Wednesday mornings 9:30 am - 12:30 pm (this class is full for Winter Term)

-Wednesday evenings 7:00 - 9:30 pm
+Wednesday evenings 7:00 - 9:30 pm (a few spaces left for Winter Term)

-9 classes - first class is January 7, 2026
+9 classes - first class is January 14, 2026

 Students with a solid grounding in watercolor fundamentals will expand their expressive potential through different approaches to the medium, honing their craft, developing a stronger sense of design and composition, and thereby gaining greater confidence in working with their paints, brushes and paper.
 Classes will include exposure to work by a wide variety of contemporary watercolorists, instructor demonstration, and a lot of opportunity to paint and be inspired by the experience of everyone in the class!
 During the class term, students will have access to the variety of visual resources used in each class which they can review as needed.

 Students will probably already own many of the supplies needed, so should bring them to the first class.
 A supply list is available here for anyone wanting to be sure to have at least a basic minimum.
 Students should plan to work on professional quality 100% cotton watercolor paper, preferably Arches or Saunders Waterford.
 If you have questions about any aspect of the class, please contact Rachel at rbcollinsart@yahoo.com.
+This class will be repeated in spring term in mornings only.
+Class content varies from term to term.

 Intermediate/Advanced Workshops planned for 2026: